miniclip/ShapeShifter/README.md

 - Texture2D
 - TextAsset

-### Must Read
+### Caution!

 - This is an experimental package with no official release yet.
-Take into account that it might bring unexpected problems into your project.
-Make sure to have a backup.
+Take into account that it might bring unexpected problems into your project. **Please make sure to backup your work before integrating ShapeShifter.**
-- Latest version is dependent of your project being inside a git repository (You can find more info about this on the "How it works" Section)

-## Installation

-Placeholder: how to integrate it with a project, where to get it from.

-## How it works

-- Brief explanation of what happens behind the scenes
-- Explain why we currently use git as a vital part of shapeshifter

-## Usage
+## Preview

-### Demo #1

-- [ ] Add steps explanation

 ![Step 1](/Documentation~/01-SkinSprite.gif)
 ![Step 2](/Documentation~/02-ReplaceVersionB.gif)